mwkorver/threejs-cf-zxy-s1m/README.md

 ### Why not TiTiler or cogeo-mosaic?

-Fair question, since both exist and this repo leans on [rio-tiler](https://github.com/cogeotiff/rio-tiler) for the actual reads.
+Good question, since both exist and this repo leans on [rio-tiler](https://github.com/cogeotiff/rio-tiler) for the actual reads.

 [**TiTiler**](https://github.com/developmentseed/titiler) is a more capable